dev-bootcamp-2019/final-project-offbuyfor/README.md

 1. This will be updated Once the transaction has successfully gone through and your fund has been created

 ### Task 2: Get Fund details
 1. Just above this area in UI, it would show the number of funds available.
-You can enter any number from 1 to equal to total number of funds to get more details about that fund.
+You can enter a number from 1 to any number equal to the total number of funds shown above to get more details about a particular fund.
 If you just created a fund, you just need to enter 1 and click "Get Fund Details" button.
-The details will be shown below.
+The fund details will be shown below.

 ### Task 3: Contribute to a fund
-1. If you know your fund id , enter it along with the amount in ether you want to contribute.
-If you just created a fund, you just need to enter 1 and the number of ether you want to contribute.
+1. If you know your unique fund id , enter it along with the amount in ether you want to contribute.
+If you just created a fund, you just need to enter 1 and the number of ether you want to contribute in the input boxes.
 2. Click contribute button
 3. Clicking this will trigger another metamask modal, asking to confirm the transaction.
 Once the transaction succeeds, the contribution  amount will be transferred from your account to the benefitiary's account (determined during creation).